 For a more robust approach, consider implementing a Short Interval Control process.
 Short Interval Control is a structured process for reviewing production every 2 or 4 hours to identify a small number of improvement actions.

 Many teams miss this important step and miss valuable information as a result.
 At the end of the shift – gather the team for a quick debrief.
 Capture what worked and what didn’t.

 Publish these actions in the team area and use them in your next Plan-to-Win session.

 The biggest challenge that most teams face is – how do we accurately track production vs. the target?

 The traditional approach to monitoring production is to use an hour-by-hour whiteboard.
-Hour-by-hour or ‘Production Control’ boards are heavily featured in the as a way of visually managing production and particularly to balance the schedule and manage production flow.
+Hour-by-hour or ‘Production Control’ boards are heavily featured in the Toyota Production System (TPS) as a way of visually managing production and particularly to balance the schedule and manage production flow.

 A typical hourly production board tracks the required hourly target and an accumulated hourly target and compares these targets to the actual production and an accumulation of production for the entire shift.